adelbertc/adelbertc.github.io/src/posts/2018-12-10-rust-existentials.md

 [Redis][redis], and it came to a point where I needed to leverage [pipelining][redisPipeline].
-On its own, pipelining is straightforward as the [redis][redisCrate] implements it already.
+On its own, pipelining is straightforward as the [redis][redisCrate] crate implements it already.
 However all notions of a cache in our code are abstracted out behind a trait so we can have alternative implementations, such as an in-memory `HashMap`-backed implementation.